 Mr. Morgan has always been active in his community.
 He has served as Chairman of the Board of the Mendel Art Gallery, and also as a board member on the Mendel Art Gallery Foundation and the Saskatchewan Jazz Festival.
 In addition, he has volunteered for numerous organizations including: Junior Achievement, the Food Bank, Alzheimer's, the Red Cross and the United Way.
 He has been active with the Retinitis Pigmentosa Research Foundation and, was the founding president of the National Ride for Sight campaign, a charity that has raised more than $1 million per year.
 Mr. Morgan has also participated in the Saskatchewan Association for Community Living's "Adopt-an-MLA Program".

-Mr. Morgan was re-elected in the 2007 and 2011 provincial elections.
+Don was first elected in 2003 and was re-elected in the 2007 and 2011 provincial elections.
 From 2007 to May 2012, he served as Minister of Justice and Attorney General.
 He has also held the portfolio of Minister of Labour Relations and Workplace Safety since 2010.
 During his first term as a cabinet minister, Mr. Morgan was also the minister responsible for SaskTel.

 Mr. Morgan and his wife, Sandy, are longtime residents in the Lakeridge area of Saskatoon.